MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-github-actions/includes/2-understand-environments.md

 Deployment workflows enable you to automate the steps in your deployment process.
 Often, you need to run the steps in multiple separate environments.
 In your toy company, you want to review the changes to your code before you deploy the changes to your production environment.

-In this unit, you'll learn about how environments in GitHub Actions help you support your own process.
+In this unit, you learn about how environments in GitHub Actions help you support your own process.

 ## Why do you have multiple environments?